jkim333/T1A3-Terminal-Application/README.md

 3. **Show progress.** Each time a user answers a question, the application will notify the user on their progress.
 For example, after answering two questions out of ten questions, the application will print "Question 2 of 10: ...".

 4. **Show score.** After the user completes all questions, the application will then present the score, showing how well the user performed at answering the questions.
 The application will also show a tailored reaction based on the score.
-If the user scores 75% or above, the application will print "You are a genius!".
-If the user scores from 50% to 75%, the application will print "Nice try.
+If the user scores 75% or above, the application will print "Amazing!
+You are a genius!".
+If the user scores from 50% to 75%, the application will print "Well done.
 You did a good job.".
 If the user scores less than 50%, the application will print "Good effort.
 Try again.".

-5. **Show results.** After the application presents the score, the application will present a range of options for the user to choose from.
+5. **Determine next move.** After the application presents the score, the application will present a range of options for the user to choose from.
 The application will ask the user if they want to review the answers, play again or terminate the game.

 <br>